Etna newsletter message: The Expert's Guide to Lead Nurturing

 The article states, “These results are especially shocking given how quickly online leads go cold—a phenomenon we explored in a separate study, which involved 1.25 million sales leads received by 29 B2C and 13 B2B companies in the United States.
 Firms that tried to contact potential customers within an hour of receiving a query were nearly 7 times as likely to qualify the lead than those that tried to contact the customer even an hour later—and more than 60 times as likely as companies that waited 24 hours or longer.”

-Eva Sheie, the Director of Professional Education at RealSelf, emphasizes the importance of responding quickly.
-A study done by her team at RealSelf found that the likelihood of successfully scheduling a consultation increases by 76% if you respond within 1 hour as opposed to the industry average response time of 2 days.
+Eva Sheie, the Founder of Axis, the podcast agency for aesthetics, emphasizes the importance of responding quickly.
+She shared that the likelihood of successfully scheduling a consultation increases by 76% if you respond within 1 hour as opposed to the industry average response time of 2 days.

 Here at Etna Interactive, we coach our clients to strive to respond to inquiries within 5 minutes during normal business hours.